-As an amateur who simply wishes to explore this profession or wants to pursue it as a hobby, the interest may be higher than the aptitude and passion.
-For a student who is just starting out and wishes to present a fashion collection as a portfolio to qualify at a dream school, passion and interest may be higher than aptitude.
+As an amateur who simply wishes to explore the fashion designing profession or wants to pursue it as a hobby, the interest may be higher than the aptitude and passion.
+For a student who is just starting out and wishes to present a fashion collection as a designing portfolio to qualify at a dream school, the passion and interest may be higher than aptitude.
 Similarly, for a student working on their dream fashion collection as a final presentation to graduate, all three must-haves may be on the same level.
 Nevertheless, what is most important is to have enough passion, interest, and aptitude to pursue fashion and build your dream fashion collection.

-Inspiration is the key in any creative profession.
+Inspiration is key in any creative profession.
 Without any source of inspiration, your work may not be as compelling and impactful as it needs to be.
 It is said that what makes every creative work unique is the individualism that reflects through it.
 And, that personalised beat comes from your own unique inspiration sources.
 Ideally, there are three things that you can seek inspiration from when designing a fashion collection.
 First is yourself, then the world, and lastly, the material in hand.

-3. Basic Know-Hows and Skills
+3. Basic Know-How and Skills

 How to design your dream fashion collection step by step?

-Although you may need to deep-dive into the technicalities and the art of curating a fashion collection, understanding the basics can kick-start the process.
+Although you may need to deep-dive into the technicalities and the art of curating a fashion collection, understanding the basics of fashion designing can kick-start the process.
 It is not as simple as deciding that you want to curate a collection of bridal wear or a range of fall fashion.
 It needs a step by step process that involves a whole lot of brainstorming, research, planning and more before you get started with a pencil and paper.